19. Runge-Kutta methods#

 • for \(A \in {\mathbb R}^{h \times w}\) define \(A \otimes : {\mathbb R}^{wn} \rightarrow {\mathbb R}^{hn} : (x_0, \ldots, x_{w-1}) \mapsto (y_0, \ldots , y_{h-1})\) such that \(y_j = \sum_l a_{jl} x_l\).

-Derive two classes from NonlinearFunction for that (for example, named BlockFunction and BlockMatVec).
+We derive two classes from NonlinearFunction for that (named MultipleFunction and MatVecFunc).

-Setup the Runge-Kutta equation, and solve it using NewtonSolver.
+Setup the Runge-Kutta time-stepper, and solve the ODE.

 If we have fixed the integration points \(c_j\), we can compute the \(a_{jl}\) and \(b_j\) coefficients such that the integration rules are (at least) exact for polynomials up to order \(s-1\):